zegetech/zegetech.github.io/_posts/2019-03-07-setting-up-rails-tdd.md

 2. [ Capistrano](https://github.com/capistrano/capistrano) A framework for building automated deployment scripts.
 Can handle a number of tasks including copying files, migrating databases, and compiling assets.

+## Performance.

+1. [Bullet](https://github.com/flyerhzm/bullet) Notifies you of database queries that can potentially be improved through eager loading, when you're using eager loading that isn't necessary and when you should use counter cache.
+2.
 # SET UP

-For our set up, we will use `minitest`, as the test framework, `Factory-bot` for test data schema, `Faker`, to generate test-data, `rubocop` because we are all about clean readable code,`pry-beybug` to help us debug, both `Brakeman` and `Bundler-audit` for security and finally `guard` to automatically run our tests, `simplecov` for code coverage.
+For our set up, we will use `minitest`, as the test framework, `Factory-bot` for test data schema, `Faker` to generate test-data, `rubocop` because we are all about clean readable code,`pry-beybug` and `letter_opener` to help us debug, both `Brakeman` and `Bundler-audit` for security, `guard` to automatically run our tests, `simplecov` for code coverage, `database_cleaner` for to clean the database after every test suite is run, `webmock` and `vcr` to speed up the external services dependant tests and finally `bullet` for optimization.

 If you went through [rails on docker post](https://zegetech.com/blog/2019/02/14/rails-on-docker.html) , you should be able to quickly set up a rails app on docker.
 Meaning you have;